hadrienk/java-vtl/java-vtl-documentation/docs/reference.md

 ## Hierarchy operator

-The hierarchy operator replaces an identifier component by using a hierarchical structure.
+The hierarchy operator aggregates all measures of a dataset mapping one identifier with a hierarchy.

+For instance, consider the following hierarchy:

 - World
     - Europe